ConfTool Glossary

 Best-Paper-Award: Option for the valuation of a submission through one or more reviewers, with which a submission will be recommended as „best paper“ of a conference.

-Co-Author: Co-Authors are further authors of a contribution who have not themselves submitted the work.
+Co-Author: Co-Authors are additional authors of a contribution who have not themselves submitted the contribution.
 They can also be informed of the result of the review process via e-mail.
-The allocation to their user-account (where available) is possible via their e-mail address; therefore, submitting authors should put in the e-mail addresses of all co-authors in the ConfTool-system.
+The allocation of the submission to their user-account (when available) is possible via their e-mail address; therefore, submitting authors should state the e-mail addresses of all co-authors in ConfTool.

-Confirmation for Participation: is automatically generated when someone has registered for a conference and contains, amongst others, participant-specific data.
+Confirmation for Participation: This confirmation letter is automatically generated when someone has registered for a conference and contains, amongst others, participant-specific data.

-Conflict of Interest (CoI): If a reviewer was involved in the research of a conference submission or knows the authors very well, his objectivity is usually limited.
-In this case he should state a conflict of interest and not review the according submission.
+Conflict of Interest (CoI): If a reviewer was involved in the research of a submission or knows the authors very well, his objectivity is usually limited.
+In this case he should state a conflict of interest and not review the relevant submission.

-Chair: A person in charge for the submission and review process of a conference.
+Chair: A person in charge of the submission and review process of a conference.
 Usually he acquires several reviewers who read and evaluate the submissions.
-Based on the reviews the chair(s) decide about acceptance and rejections of the submissions.
+Based on the reviews the chair(s) decide about acceptance and rejection of the submissions.

 Conference Assistant (Assist): An administrative user with access to all users, participants and all payment details.
 Conference Assistants do not have access to the submissions or reviews.
 They also cannot access the settings of ConfTool.

-Conference Proceedings: In conference proceedings, the accepted submissions are announced.
+Conference Proceedings: In the conference proceedings, the accepted submissions are published.

-Conference Program: Compiled from the accepted submissions.
-From this, an overview and detailed agenda are automatically generated in the ConfTool-System.
-These can serve as the basis for the program booklet, the conference-website or a program-CD.
+Conference Program / Conference Agenda: Compiled from the accepted submissions.
+Out of this list, an overview and detailed agenda are automatically generated in the ConfTool system.
+These can serve as the basis for the program booklet, the conference-website or a CD or USB stick with the program.

-Conference Sessions: Conferences are frequently divided into thematic proceedings, in which multiple presentations of a single subject take place.
-In the ConfTool-System, sessions serve the structuring of the conference program.
+Conference Sessions: Conferences are frequently divided into thematic sessions, in which several presentations with one common topic are given.
+In ConfTool, sessions serve the purpose of structuring the conference program.

 Conference Topic: A specific area of expertise or study within a conference.
 Reviewers are associated with conference topics based on reviewers’ fields of study.
 Reviewers will only receive submissions that are most relevant to them.

 Configuration (Setup): The system can be configured for all specific interests of an event.
-This includes surface, functions, user-rights, allocation of topics etc.
+This includes user interface, functions, user-rights, allocation of topics etc.

 Deadline: A deadline defines the end of a phase.
-Once a deadline has been reached, the according function of the system (for example, the possibility to submit proposals) will be automatically deactivated.
+Once a deadline has been reached, the corresponding function of the system (for example, the possibility to submit proposals) will be automatically deactivated.

 E-Commerce-Gateway: A service that allows direct billing via credit card and other payment methods.
 For the billing of credit cards, a contract with an acquiring bank is also required, which is usually also the provider of such a service.
-For the use of E-Commerce-Gateways, setting up-, monthly- and/or transaction-fees are incurred.
-For ConfTool Pro there are connections to different E-Commerce-Gateways, for example, PayFlow Link, Saferpay, Skrill (Moneybookers) and PayPal.
+For the use of E-Commerce-Gateways, setup, monthly and transaction fees are charged.
+For ConfTool Pro there are connection modules to different E-Commerce-Gateways, for example, Braintree, Saferpay, Skrill and PayPal.

-Event-Layout: The surface of ConfTool can be adjusted to the layout of the events-website (Logos, Colors, Terminology etc.).
+Event Layout: The user interface of ConfTool can be adjusted to the layout of your event website (logos, colors, terminology etc.).

-Export function (Data Export): With the export function data can be exported from the ConfTool-database and can be further processed in Office-applications.
+Export Function (Data Export): With the export function, data can be exported from the ConfTool database and further processed with Office applications.
 Formats: XML, Excel, CSV.

-File Type: A specific file format for which submissions will be accepted in ConfTool.
-For example, users may submit MS Word files (with a .doc or .docx extension), Acrobat Portable Document files (with a .pdf extension), or Images (with a .gif or .jpg extension).
-The default file types are defined in the Main Setup page, which may be accessed from the Settings page.
-In the Pro version arbitrary file types can be defined for each upload category.
+File Type: A specific file format in which submissions will be accepted in ConfTool.
+For example, users may submit MS Word files (with a .doc or .docx extension), Acrobat Portable Document files (with a .pdf extension), or images (e.g. with a .png or .jpg extension).
+Default file types can be defined.
+In the Pro version, specific file types can be defined for each upload category.

-Filter function: All system lists can be filtered through varying criteria, i.e. search words or features, such as type of submission or acceptance status.
+Filter Function: All system lists can be filtered by varying criteria, i.e. search words or features, such as type of submission or acceptance status.

-Final Version, Camera-Ready Copy: The final version of a submission with, where applicable, a statement of the lecturing author.
+Final Version, Camera-Ready Copy: The final version of a submission for which the presenting author can be selected (if applicable).

 Front Desk / Registration / Student Volunteer (SV): Someone who performs conference registration tasks but has no access to the submitted contributions and only limited access to financial/payment details.

-Full Paper: Full/detailed form of a submission; a short version or summary of a contribution is often termed as an abstract.
+Full Paper: Full / detailed form of a submission.
+In contrast, a short version or summary of a contribution is often termed an abstract.

 HTML-Format: Formatting language to create web-sites.

-Identity data: Personal data which is provided through a participant application to an event, i.e. name, address (also see Profile).
+Identity Data: Personal data which is provided through a participant application to an event, i.e. first name, last name and address (also see Profile).
 The data will be used, amongst others, for the name badge, participant list and the community system.

-Import function (also: Data-Import): Person details may be imported to the database of the ConfTool-System.
+Import Function (Data-Import): User details can be imported into the database of ConfTool.
 For example, reviewers and program committee members can be transferred into the system from an Excel list.

 Localization: Adjustment of a system to the requirements of a language.
-It includes the translation of the system and the format for numbers, currencies, and date specifications, as well as the format of address specifications.
+It includes the translation of the system and the format for numbers, currencies, and date specifications, as well as the mailing address format.

-Log-in (User registration): Registration by means of a password to a session, to give in or change personal data, contributions and/or reviews.
+Log-In (User Registration): Registration by means of a password to a session, to enter or change personal data, contributions and / or reviews.

 Meta-Reviewer (Expert-Reviewer): A reviewer who has access to the reviews of his co-reviewers.
-The Meta-Reviewer can also see be enabled to see who submitted the other reviews to intervene in the review process.
+The Meta-Reviewer can also be allowed to see who submitted the other reviews to intervene in the review process.

 Online-Editor (WYSIWYG-Editor): Simple text-processing program, though in web-browser.
-Formatting such as bold, cursive etc are possible.
+Formatting such as bold, cursive and so on are possible.
 It can be applied for the submission of abstracts.
-For the saving of data, the HTML-format is used.
+In order to save data, HTML-format is used.

-Online-Forum: Discussion platform for the program committee, in which contentious submissions can be discussed online after the review process; it therefore serves as a decision tool for the Chairs.
+Online-Forum: Discussion platform for the program committee, in which debatable submissions can be discussed online after the review process.
+It serves as a decision tool for the Chairs.

-Panel (Podium discussion): Form of event for conference sessions.
-On a panel, experts discuss a topic (mostly with varying views).
+Panel (Podium Discussion): Form of event for conference sessions.
+On a panel, experts discuss a topic (mostly with varying points of view).
 The audience can ask questions.

-Participant: Someone who has has registered for conference participation.
-To apply to participate at an event, registration in the system with the entry of personal data, payment details etc. is required.
+Participant: Someone who has registered for conference participation.
+To apply to participate at an event, users have to register in the system and enter their personal data, payment details etc.

 Participant Statistics: Overview of participant groups, the booked options and amounts.

-Participant Status: is indicated at the registration of an event.
-Examples are: Normal, Member (with a box for the membership number), Student, Guest/Accompaniment.
-The costs for attendance and the possible options at registration frequently depend upon the participant status.
+Participant Status: Is indicated during the first step of the registration for an event.
+Examples: Normal, Member (membership number can be entered in a separate box), Student.
+Participation costs and the possible options on the registration form frequently depend upon the participant status.

 Payment: Incoming payment of a participant.
-Payments will, in part, be automatically observed (per PayPal or credit card with an E-Commerce-Gateway), or manually (for cheques and bank transfer).
-Payments must be controlled in each case because many methods of payment can be cancelled for differing reasons.
-For instance payments per credit can be cancelled up to 60 days after payment if the client objects to a payment.
+Payments will be either automatically processed (via PayPal or credit card with an E-Commerce-Gateway), or entered manually (for cheques and bank transfer).
+Payments must be controlled in both cases because many methods of payment can be cancelled for various reasons.
+For instance, payments per credit can be cancelled up to 60 days after payment if the client objects to a payment.

-Payment confirmation: received automatically by the participant per e-mail, when the payment is saved in the ConfTool-System.
+Payment Confirmation: Received automatically by the participant per e-mail when the payment is saved in ConfTool.

 Phases: The preparation of a conference can be divided into multiple phases.
 Below is a short account of the possible conference preparation schedule.
 You can find a full overview on the Conference Planning Phases page: